 Deciding how far back to go is useful, but clearly more current data is more useful than old data - there's going to be a limit to how far back you'll ant to go.
 Regardless, choosing how far back you want to go gives you the ability to capture data points in idiosyncratic times that you might care about (eg. an earthquake, a recession, geopolitical conflict, an election, etc.)

-3. Calculating beta on your own allows you to choose your own interval
+3. Calculating a stock's beta yourself will allow you to decide on your own interval

 The more important and interesting part of calculating your own beta is the ability to choose the tie interval between data points - you can use daily market and stock prices or you can go longer and choose weekly or even monthly prices.
 Going longer would likely require a longer time horizon so that enough data points exist to perform soldi statistical analysis, but you're really in control when you calculate your own beta and you can decide what you care about.
 If you think weekly price changes are more relevant to you than daily gyrations, you can easily use that when calculating your own beta instead of having to rely on the assumptions and desires of a third-party.

-4. Calculating beta builds intuition about stocks, risk, and finance
+4. Calculating a stock's beta will build your intuition regarding stocks, return time series, risk, and finance in general

 Finally, you should calculate your own beta because it's easy to do and it will build your intuition of what beta is and what it represents.
 The more intuition you have, the less likely you are to make foolish investing mistakes - the more intuition you have the less likely you are to be led astray.